timclifford/drutiny/README.md

 ```
 ./vendor/bin/drutiny
 ```
-(Substitute `./bin/drutiny` if using Drutiny as a standalone tool.)
+If you're running Drutiny as a standalone tool, substitute `./bin/drutiny`.

 ### Finding policies available to run